SenpaiHunters/SpotOnThemes/.github/ISSUE_TEMPLATE/feature_request.md

+---
 name: Feature Request
-description: Request a new feature.
+about: Suggest an idea for this project
 title: "✨ [Title here]"
 labels: ["feature"]
+assignees: ""
+description: Request a new feature.
 body:
   - type: textarea
     attributes: